 8. Overcooked!
 2

 Being a simulator doesn’t mean a game has to be so rooted in realism that it’s dull and uninspired.
 Take a look at Ghost Town Games’ Overcooked!
-2 as a fine example.
+2, one of the PS4 simulation games that doesn’t take itself too seriously, as a fine example.

 The couch co-op game puts you and your friends in charge of the zaniest kitchens you’ll ever step foot in, crafting meals in impossible scenarios.
 At its core, though, Overcooked!
 2 is still a simulator, where every aspect of your kitchen has to run perfectly else it dissolves into pure chaos.

 The fast-paced kitchen simulator puts the knife in your hand and tasks you with perfecting ingredients, expertly cooking dishes, serving them in a timely manner, and cleaning up to keep things from getting too messy.
 You’ll work with friends to complete each task in hopes that you serve up enough dishes before the clock runs out.

 The award-winning title is sure to delight as one of the best PS4 simulation games.